kjaergaard-lab/faraday-number-stabilisation/README.md

 This takes in the current ratio value and a one clock-cycle active-high valid signal.
 When feedback is enabled (input using the `cntrl_i.enable` port), the module computes the number of microwave pulses to output using the target ratio and the current ratio as well as the maximum number of pulses.
 Feedback is attempted until the current ratio value is less than the tolerance.

+# Building a new bitstream

+All files necessary for re-creating the Xilinx Vivado project have been included as well as a TCL script that will perform this task.
+To do so, open up Vivado and in the TCL console on start-up navigate to the *fpga/* sub-directory in the main repository directory.
+Use the command `cd` to do so; exactly what path you need will depend on where Vivado starts from, but you can find the current working directory using the `pwd` command.
+Once in the *fpga/* directory, run the command `source rp-feedback.tcl` in the TCL console.
+This will create and populate the project.
+When the project has finished building, use the "Generate Bitstream" command which can be found under the "Flow" menu.

 # Communication between FPGA and operating system

 ## Hardware description